bmillham/starlink-graph/README.md

 You will need starlink-grps-tools from https://github.com/sparky8512/starlink-grpc-tools Some distributions (Manjaro) do not have matplotlib installed by default.
 Install it with pip3 install matplotlib or apt install python3-matplotlib
-To create the new obstruction animation ffmpeg is required (called directly so no python modules are needed)
+<p>To create the new obstruction animation ffmpeg is required (called directly so no python modules are needed)
-NEW: Added experimental usage tracking.
-The data is saved in a sqlite3 database, so to use the feature sqlite3 must be installed on your system.
+<p>NEW: Added experimental usage tracking.
+The data is saved in a sqlite3 database, so to use the feature sqlite3
+must be installed on your system.
-NEW: Changed to using SQLAlchemy 2.0 for database access to allow usage with MySQL and other database.
+<p>NEW: Changed to using SQLAlchemy 2.0 for database access to allow usage with MySQL and other database.
 <ul>
 <li>Currenly only tested with sqlite3</li>
 <li>You probably should use a venv!</li>
 <li>pip3 install 'sqlalchemy>=2.0'</li>
 </ul>
 # MacOS Notes
 Thank you to reddit user u/virtuallynathan for the following information<br/>
 Use <b>brew</b> to install these packages: cairo, gtk+3, gtksourceview3 gobject-introspection<br/>